 And finally: while the entire team should have social engineering attack training, the operations team is the most at risk for these attacks.
 If only one group will receive such training, it should be them.

 FP Complete specializes in secure, reliable, and efficient server side software, and getting your product to market quickly.
 Want to learn more?
-Check out our DevOps homepage or contact us for more information.
+Check out our DevOps homepage.